LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	| ?- tests::run(test_identifier).

-When testing complex _units_, it is often desirable to split the tests between several test objects or using parametric test objects to be able to run the same tests using different parameters (e.g. different data sets).
+When testing complex _units_, it is often desirable to split the tests between several test objects or using parametric test objects to be able to run the same tests using different parameters (e.g. different data sets or alternative implementations of the same protocol).
 In this case, you can run all test subsets using the goal:

-	| ?- lgtunit::run_test_sets([...])
+	| ?- lgtunit::run_test_sets([test_set_1, test_set_2, ...]).

-where the `run_test_sets/1` predicate argument is a list of test object identifiers.
+where the `run_test_sets/1` predicate argument is a list of two or more test object identifiers.
 This predicate makes possible to get a single code coverage report that takes into account all the tests.

 It's also possible to automatically run loaded tests when using the `make`